CatalogueOfLife/coldp/README.md

 ## Status & Versioning

-### Stable Release
+### Latest Stable Release
-**Version 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.0)**.
+**Version 1.1 of ColDP has been released on [September 26th 2024](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.1.0)**.

-Since then only [small changes](CHANGES.md) to the documentation and enumeration of values have been applied with the latest release of ColDP being [version 1.0.1](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.1).

 ### Development Branch
 **Version 1.2 of ColDP is still under development** and new fields are marked as such in the documentation below.

 There is no guarantee that these fields might still change until the version is released.
-ChecklistBank tries it's best to support already all new 1.2 features, so it can be used already.
+[ChecklistBank](https://www.checklistbank.org) tries it's best to support already all new features, so it can be used already.

 ### Versioning